acquia/blt/template/readme/best-practices.md

 All work must conform to established best practices and coding standards.
 Code quality is ensured in a variety of ways:

 * All code must conform to [Drupal Coding Standards](https://www.drupal.org/coding-standards).
-This is enforced via [local git hooks](../scripts/git-hooks/README.md) and [code checks](../build/ performed during continuous integration.
+This is enforced via [local git hooks](../scripts/git-hooks/README.md) and code checks performed during continuous integration.
 * All front end code must follow Drupal Theming Best Practices.
 * All code must be reviewed by a peer or established integrator before being merged into the master branch.
 * All new features must covered by an automated test that mirrors the ticket acceptance criteria.